Job no: 518265

 1. Data Analysis

-- Analysis of metagenomics data from studies of human gut microbiome and Parkinson’s disease (metagenomics).
+- Analysis of metagenomics data from studies of human gut microbiome and neurological disease (Alzheimer's/cognitive decline and Parkinson's) (metagenomics).

 - Analysis of untargeted metabolomics data